The only resource in the game is

 The figure below illustrates how a certain wall texture can be applied in multiple scenarios.
 In the top-right corner of the image, surrounding cells are categorized as follows:

-can be constructed, where keys are bitmasks representing the state of the surrounding tiles (empty ➝ 0, wall ➝ 1), and values are the corresponding wall texture's atlas coordinates.
+To address all 256 possible combinations, a Dictionary can be constructed, where keys are 8-bit masks representing the state of the surrounding tiles (empty ➝ 0, wall ➝ 1), and values are the corresponding wall texture's atlas coordinates.

 Instead of populating the dictionary by hand, the above-mentioned patterns, consisting of the